Chavez's socialist medicine dream may be liability

 The gap between the idea and reality couldn't be starker than at the dilapidated Jose Ignacio Baldo public hospital in Caracas' low-income west side.

-The pediatric care unit was "temporarily" closed in 2007 for renovations supposedly funded by "barrio adentro".
+The paediatric care unit was "temporarily" closed in 2007 for renovations supposedly funded by "barrio adentro."
 Four years later, it remains an empty shell in a yard overgrown with weeds but otherwise no signs of life.
 Five weathered billboards advertise projects awarded to contractors that never got done.

 Doctor Maria Yanez, a kidney specialist, threw her hands in the air when asked recently how this was possible.
 "We have no idea what has been done with so much money," she said.
 "A barrel of oil is at $107, for example, and a ton of money has entered the country."